grmpl/UlanziAlarmClockTasmotaBerry/README.md

 - If alarm starts, buzzer will beep.
 Beeping will start slowly and repetition intervall will be increased in time.
 During alarm *any* button press on any face will activate Snooze.
 - Long press on middle button on all faces will stop alarm until next timer fires.
 - An additional button on the main web page will give you the possibility to stop an alarm remotely.
+- If running on battery the clock will switch after some minutes to lowest brightness level and after 1-2 hours it will switch to a "ledsaver"-screen.
+Switching is controlled by battery voltage and not by timing.

 ## Additional information